murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Recovering
 To recover your GD, you need to rest for around 10 minutes in a safe environment.
 Afterwards, your GD is fully recovered and you can perform Feats again, if you've taxed yourself earlier.

-Attribute Damage is recovered at one point per full night's rest.
-If multiple attributes are damaged, choose which one to recover a point in each day.
+Quality Damage is recovered at one point per full night's rest.
+If multiple Qualities are damaged, choose which one to recover a point in each day.

-All Attribute Damage is fully recovered after a full week's dedicated rest.
+All Quality Damage is fully recovered after a full week's dedicated rest.

 ---